+In most Western societies, including Australia, alcohol consumption in excess of medical guidelines is a socially acceptable past time.
+However, studies have shown that one in five Australians drink to excess on a regular basis and between 3 to 4% are dependent on, or abuse, alcohol.
+Alcohol abuse has many health-related consequences for which nurses and doctors in the emergency department are at the forefront to respond and treat.
 In the emergency departments of Australia, 17 to 35% of all presentations are related to alcohol (Williams et al. 2011).
 Acute alcohol consumption is implicated in over 200 different health conditions as well as an increased risk of alcohol-related self-harm.
 Patients who present with acute alcohol intoxication in the emergency department can exhibit a range of clinical manifestations, including behavioural, cardiac, pulmonary, gastrointestinal, neurological, and metabolic effects.